 Mrs. Burns threw her arms around Jill.
 "There, there, it's going to be all right.
 Nobody's going to hurt you now."
 She put her hands on Jill's shoulders and looked her in the eyes.
 "Can you tell us what happened?
 How did you escape?
 What happened to DeAngelo?"

 Jill closed her eyes and took a calming breath.
 "We…we were driving on these back roads, you know, and this gray squirrel was on the side of the road.
-So he slowed down and hollered at the squirrel to turn around and go home.
+So DeAngelo slowed down and hollered at the squirrel to go home.
 But then the squirrel double-backed and ran right in front of the car.
-He hit the brakes so hard I thought I was gonna go through the windshield.
+DeAngelo hit the brakes so hard I thought I was gonna go through the windshield.
 But it gave me an opening, so I pulled the door handle and rolled out onto the side of the road.
 I scrambled up and didn't look backjust ran faster than I ever ran in my life.
 I wasn't sure where we were, somewhere out in the country.
 So I ended up walking in the dark until I recognized a street name.
 I walked all the way back here.
 Other than my feet killing me, I'm okay."

 "You walked all night?"
 Mrs. Burns asked.